 Purpose To set the display mode of the input data.

-Syntax INPUT\MODE(mode%)
+Syntax INPUT_MODE( mode% )

 Remarks "mode%" is an integer variable, indicating the input mode.

+Value Meaning

+0 Nothing will be displayed on the LCD.

+1 The input characters will be displayed on the LCD. (default)

+2 "" will be displayed instead of the input characters.
+Usually, it is applied for password input.

-Example LOCATE 1, 1
+Example LOCATE 1 , 1

-INPUT\MODE(1)
+INPUT_MODE(1)

 INPUT Login\$

 LOCATE 2, 1

-INPUT\MODE(2)
+INPUT_MODE(2)

 INPUT Password\$

-KEY\CLICK
+KEY_CLICK

 Purpose To enable/disable the key click sound.

-Syntax KEY\CLICK(status%)
+Syntax KEY_CLICK(status%)

-Remarks "status%" is an integer variable, indicating the key click status.
+Remarks "status% " is an integer variable, indicating the key click status.

-▶ The key click is enabled by default.
+The key click is enabled by default.

+Value Meaning

+0 Disable key click (mute mode)

+Value Meaning

+0 Disable key click (mute mode)

+1~5 Enable key click (each represents a different ton Enable key click (each represents a different tone)

-Example KEY\CLICK(0) ' disable the key click
+KEY_CLICK( 0) ' disable the key click

-PUTKEY

-Purpose To put one character to the keyboard buffer.

-Syntax PUTKEY(N%)

-Remarks "N%" is an integer variable, indicating the ASCII code of a character.
+PUTKEY 8200, 8400, 8500, 8 8700 Purpose To put one character to the keyboard buffer.
+Syntax PUTKEY( N% ) Remarks " $N\%$ " is an integer variable, indicating the ASCII code of a character.
 It provides the capability of simulating the keypad operation.

-Example PUTKEY(27) 'put [ESC] key value to the buffer

-SET\TRIGGER
+For examp can be implemented with touch screen operation.
+The key value of a tou item, which is designed as a key on the screen by SET_SCREENITEMS, ca put to the keyboard buffer by using PUTKEY, and then be detected by INKEY\$. uched an be Example PUTKEY(27) ' put [ESC] key value to the bu ıffer

+SET_TRIGGER 8000, 8200, 8400, 8700

-Purpose To set the TRIGGER key.
+Purpose To set the o set the TRIGGER key.

-Syntax SET\TRIGGER(state%)
+Syntax SET_TRIGG SET_TRIGGER(state%)

-Remarks "state%" is an integer variable, indicating the state of the trigger key.
+Remarks "state%" is "state%" is an integer variable, indicating the state of the trigger key.

+Value Meaning

+0 Set the trigger key released

+1 Set the trigger key pressed

 This function is used as software trigger.

-Example SET\TRIGGER(1) 'Set the trigger key pressed
+Example SET_TRIGGER(1) 'Set the trigger key pressed

-See Also GET\TRIGGER
+See Also GET_TRIGGER

-GET\TRIGGER
+GET_TRIGGER 8000, 8200, 8400, 8700

-Purpose To get the state of the TRIGGER key.
+Purpose To get th To get the state of the TRIGGER key.

-Syntax $A\% = GET\TRIGGER$
+Syntax A% = GE A% = GET_TRIGGER

-Remarks "A%" is an integer variable, indicating the state of the trigger key.
+Remarks "A%" is a an integer variable, indicating the state of the trigger key.

+Value Meaning

+0 The trigger key released

+1 The trigger key pressed

-Example A%=GET\TRIGGER
+Example A%=GET_I TRIGGER

-See Also SET\TRIGGER
+See Also SET_TRIGGER

-SET\TRIG2KEY
+SET_MIDDLE E_ENTER 8200, 8400, 870

+Purpose To set the To set the middle ENTER key.

+Syntax SET_MID DLE_ENTER(status%)

+Remarks "status%" is an integer variable, indicating the status of the middle e

+Value Meaning

+0 Disable (Default for 8400/8700)

+1 Enable (Default for 8200)

+Example SET_MIDD DLE_ENTER(0) ' Disable middle enter key

+SET_PISTOL ENTER 8200, 870

-Purpose To set the TRIGGER key as other key function.
+Purpose To set the To set the pistol ENTER key.

-Syntax SET\TRIG2KEY(TRIG%, KEY%)
+Syntax SET_PIST SET_PISTOL_ENTER(status%)

-Remarks "TRIG%" is an integer variable, indicating which trigger is set.
+Remarks "status%" is an integer variable, indicating the status of the pistol enter ke

+Value Meaning

+0 Disable (Default)

+1 Enable

+Example SET_PIST TOL_ENTER(0) ' Disable pistol enter key

+CHECK_ENTE R_KEY 8200, 870

+Purpose To check which ENTER key is being pressed.

+Syntax A% = CH IECK_ENTER_KEY

-"KEY%" is an integer variable, indicating the key function to be set.
+Remarks "A%" is a an integer variable, indicating which enter key is pressed.

+Value Meaning

+Value Meaning

+1 Right enter key

+2 Left enter key

-Example SET\TRIG2KEY(0,13) 'Set Middle Trigger as Enter key
+3 Middle enter key

-OSK\TOGGLE
+4 Pistol enter key

+When an enter key is detected, use this function to differentiate enter keys.

+Example A\$=INKEY\$

+IF A\$ <> "" THEN

+B%=ASC(A\$)

+IF B%=13 THEN

+locate 1,1

+C%=CHECK_ENTER_KEY

+PRINT C%

+END IF

+END IF

+See Also SET_MIDDLE_ENTER

+OSK_TOGGLE 8000, 8200, 8400, 8700

 Purpose To toggle the display of on-screen keypad on an iOS-based device.

-Syntax OSK\TOGGLE
+Syntax OSK_TOGGLE

 Remarks After connection of Bluetooth HID is established, this function is used to toggle the display of on-screen keypad on an iOS-based device.

+Example OSK_TOGGLE